Onitsuka Tiger Mexico 66

 The Onitsuka Tiger Mexico 66 utilizes a traditional lace-up closure for an adjustable, snug fit.
 Its tongue and collar are not padded, retaining the original model’s classic design.
-Lastly, this shoe is available in both men and women's sizes.
+Lastly, this shoe is available in unisex sizes.

-The Onitsuka Tiger Mexico 66 is designed to never go out of style no matter the latest trend.
+Onitsuka Tiger Mexico shoes (the Mexico 66 included) are designed to never go out of style no matter the latest trend.
 This kick's time-tested style has a rich history that could garner compliments from people of all ages.
 Its minimal and streamlined appeal offers a classy yet casual look that could be dressed up or down.

 Design-wise, the Onitsuka Tiger Mexico 66 is notable for its iconic and recognizable aesthetic which had garnered a cult following throughout the years.